Bobby Breslau: Early life and career

+Handbag design and fashion career

 In the early 1970s, Breslau began making bags when Halston asked him to make a fringed toy and some fringed pillows.
 Breslau studied the construction of a baseball and emulated the stitching while sewing a fringed leather pillow.
 Fashion designer Fernando Sanchez mistook the pillow for a handbag so Breslau added a strap and began using that design to create handbags.
 Breslau also stated, "The whole concept of the bag came from a Japanese puzzle bag Elsa brought back from Japan—one of those bags that just folds and ties and has no seams."

 Breslau handmade each handbag in his East Village apartment until 1976.
-He gave the first one to his friend, jewelry designer Elsa Peretti, who he called his inspiration.
-The second one was given to actress Carol Channing.
-The handbag was shown with a Halston collection, becoming known as the "Halston bag" and was sold at Halston's boutique on Madison Avenue.
-Breslau said, "Halston and Joe Eula were the teachers.
+He gave the first to his friend, jewelry designer Elsa Peretti, whom he described as his inspiration, and the second to actress Carol Channing.
+Through Peretti, he became part of a circle of Halston associates that included Marina Schiano, director of public relations for Rive Gauche and Yves Saint Laurent; artist Joe Eula; photographer Berry Berenson Perkins; and various models and fashion personalities.
+Breslau produced his bags in a range of colors and sizes, and they were featured in a Halston collection, where they became known as the "Halston bag."
+Their jaunty, youthful quality complemented Halston's spare designs and drew significant attention from fashion professionals.
+Following this exposure, Breslau's bags were sold at Halston's Madison Avenue boutique.

+Breslau later recalled, "Halston and Joe Eula were the teachers.
 Working with them was like going to the best university in the country."
-The design was very popular among models, designers, and celebrities resulting in knockoffs.
-To balance his famous large sac, Breslau came out with what he called "the littlest hobo of them all" in 1975.
-The new design had skinny straps long enough for the shoulder or waist.

-According to the Chicago Tribune in 1976, the "Halston bag" was chosen by the Smithsonian Institution "as part of a permanent collection of 20 of this century’s most influential looks in American fashion."
-Diana Vreeland, former editor-in-chief of Vogue, wrote Breslau a note that said "you are to leather what Cellini was to gold."
+The design proved highly popular among models, designers, and celebrities, leading to widespread knockoffs.
+According to the Chicago Tribune, the "Halston bag" was chosen by the Smithsonian Institution "as part of a permanent collection of 20 of this century's most influential looks in American fashion."
+In 1975, to complement his well-known large sac, Breslau introduced a smaller version, which he called "the littlest hobo of them all."
+The design featured slender straps that could be worn over the shoulder or at the waist.